mac-comp127-s24-alhashim/project-max_andy_project/README.md

 Max will work on python, Andy will work on calculation, and we'll both work on java program and UI.
 (Subject to Change)

-Currencies: USD, EUR, CNY, KRW (Subject to change)
+Currencies: 47 currencies including USD, EUR, CNY, KRW